stanmaz/BBOalert/README.md

 Tired of repeating always the same story while alerting your bids in BBO.
 If yes, this extension is your friend.

 During the bidding, conventional calls must be alerted and explained to the opponents.
 Playing artificial bidding systems on BBO is not practical because explaining each alerted call is time consuming and therefore frustrating for all participants.
-As SAYC is standard within BBO community, practicing other 'natural' bidding system like French Standard or Acol will require frequent alerting too.

 BBOalert resolves this problem.
 Artificial bidding sequences can be predefined in a table.
 Opponents get the explanation automatically and immediately.
 Explanations entered manually during the game are recorded for future use.

-BBOalert has similar functionallity as "Full Disclosure" which is no longer supported by BBO.
-Certain features of "Full Disclusure" have not been implemented yet (e.g. seat sensitive openings) and will be perhaps added as needed by the community.
+BBOalert has similar functionality as "Full Disclosure" which is no longer supported by BBO.
 One difference should be emphasized :

 - "Full Disclosure" served the purpose of formal and complete description of a bidding system to be maintained on BBO server.
 The readability of the code is extremely low due to its complexity
 - BBOalert is strictly for personal use and should help to automate the disclosure of specific agreements.
 The simplicity of the code makes it readable.

+BBOalert is useful for all types of BBO users :

+- <b>casual players without a fixed partner</b> : the common bidding system for all BBO users is SAYC.
+In such a case, only few bids should be alerted 'pro forma' because all players are supposed to know SAYC basics.
+BBOalert will record each alerted bid and will automatically recall it if identical situation occurs.
+You only alert once !
+The program enables you to define also keyboard shortcuts for frequently used expressions.
+- <b>'natural' players with a fixed partner</b> : SAYC is simple but inefficient in many situations.
+Adding some gadgets gives obvious advantages.
+BBOalert will help to document particular agreements.
+By using a common database with the partner, the explanation given to the opponents will be coherent.
+Practicing natural systems other than SAYC imply frequent alerting because of few, but essential differences.
+- <b>'artificial' players with a fixed partner</b> : playing an artificial system on BBO is an impossible task.
+Practically every bid should be alerted and explained.
+Frustrated opponents will quickly abandon your table.
+BBOalert enables the formal description of the system in all details and the opponents will receive correct information.
+Advanced features enable you to differentiate seat dependent openings and to program different defense schemes depending on conventions used by opponents.

 ## Installation

-Note : on devices with touch screens, mouse or touchpad should be used.

 ### Firefox